-The 3G is patchy in Trancoso at best, so the best idea is to turn your iPhone off and enjoy the tranquillity of the area!
-With limited light pollution, though, this is one of the few areas where I really enjoy opening up my Night Sky app (which works even without 3G) and, based on your GPS, uses augmented reality to label the key stars, constellations, and planets of the Southern night sky.
-For Android and for iPhone.
+The 3G is patchy in Trancoso at best, so turn your iPhone off and enjoy the tranquillity of the area!
+With limited light pollution, though, this is one of the few areas where Paul really enjoys opening up the Night Sky app (which works even without 3G) and, based on your GPS, uses augmented reality to label the key stars, constellations, and planets of the Southern night sky.

 As elsewhere in Brazil, the standard tip is 10 to 15 percent, depending on how happy you are with the service.
 Keep in mind, though, that most restaurants will have already added a service charge to the bill, in which case you do not need to tip extra.